devpi/devpi/doc/userman/devpi_commands.rst

     $ devpi getjson -h
     usage: /home/hpk/venv/0/bin/devpi getjson [-h] [--version] [--debug] [-y] [-v] [--clientdir DIR]
-                                              path
+                                              path_or_url

     show remote server and index configuration.
 A low-level command to show json- formatted configuration data from remote resources.
 This will always query the remote server.

     positional arguments:
-      path             path to a resource to show information on. examples: '/', '/user', '/user/index'.
+      path_or_url      path or url of a resource to show information on. examples:
+                       '/', '/user', '/user/index'.

     optional arguments:
       -h, --help       show this help message and exit